Gulf leaders sign agreement to end Qatar blockade | DW | 04.01.2021

 In a diplomatic breakthrough, Saudi Arabia has opened its borders and airspace to neighboring Qatar following a three-year crisis.

-The minister also said that the Kuwaiti emir spoke with his counterpart in Qatar and the Saudi crown prince.
-The talks between Kuwaiti Emir Sheikh Nawaf Al Ahmad Al Sabah, Qatar's Emir Sheikh Tamim bin Hamad Al Thani and Saudi Crown Prince Mohammed bin Salman showed that "everyone was keen on reunification."
+Saudi Arabia's Crown Prince Mohammed bin Salman said Tuesday that the Gulf states had signed an agreement on regional "solidarity and stability" at a summit aimed at resolving a three-year embargo against Qatar.

-The three leaders are to meet and sign a statement to "usher in a bright page of brotherly relations."
+"These efforts helped us reach the agreement of the Al-Ula statement that will be signed at this summit, where we affirm our Gulf, Arab and Islamic solidarity and stability," he said, thanking the United States and Kuwait for mediating

-The announcement comes ahead of a Gulf leaders' summit in the desert city of Al-Ula on Tuesday.
+The announcement came during a Gulf leaders' summit in the desert city of Al-Ula on Tuesday.

-State media in Qatar said its ruler Emir Sheikh Tamim bin Hamad al-Thani has travelled there for a meeting that is expected to see formal agreement towards ending a dispute that has seen Riyadh and its allies boycott Qatar.
+Qatar's ruler Emir Sheikh Tamim bin Hamad al-Thani was also there for the meeting aimed at ending the blockade.

 Tensions between the two neighbors spilt into the open in mid-2017, when Saudi Arabia cut diplomatic, trade, and travel ties with Qatar.
 The United Arab Emirates, Bahrain and Egypt also joined the blockade.
 The four countries accused Doha of backing radical Islamist movements and cozying up to Saudi Arabia's arch-rival Iran.